-Selections from last year's outstanding 2016 Visual Artists!
+Selections from this year's outstanding 2017 Visual Artists!

 Deep Ellum Texas Village

 The Deep Ellum Texas Village is a little slice of the local Deep Ellum community within the Festival, right in front of the Main Stage at Malcolm X and Main Street.
 Check out the T-shirt shop with 18 all new hand printed designs from 18 Deep Ellum artists or grab a bite at the Deep Ellum Food Court which showcases a selection of local restaurants, along with locally brewed craft beer from Deep Ellum Brewing Company.
 Have your picture taken at the Photo Van, or in front of the Deep Ellum, Texas neon sign.